ElvishJerricco/kleisli-functors/README.md

 instance KleisliFunctor IO Concurrently where kmap f (Concurrently a) = Concurrently (a >>= f)

+run
-concurrent :: Traversable t => t Int -> IO (t Int) concurrent t = runConcurrently . kfor t $ \i -> do
+  :: (Traversable t, KleisliFunctor m f, Applicative f) => t Int -> f (t Int) run t = kfor t $ \i -> do
-  -- This block lives in `IO`,
+  -- This block lives in 'IO',
-  -- and will be automatically concurrent with the other iterations.
+  -- and will be executed according to f's applicative instance.
   ...
   return x

+concurrent
+  :: Traversable t
+  => t Int -> Concurrently (t Int) concurrent = run

+sequential
+  :: Traversable t
+  => t Int -> IO (t Int)
+sequential = run
 ```

+Here, `run` is defined in terms of some concurrency strategy `f`.
+By
+plugging in `IO`, you get sequential operations.
+By plugging in
+`Concurrently`, it becomes concurrent automatically.
+Kleisli functors
+allow `run` to be defined so it doesn't care about the details of how
+it will be executed.